carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 The diagram above shows a perceptron —  the computational unit that makes up artificial neural networks.
 Perceptrons are inspired by real biological neurons.
 From the diagram, we can see that the perceptron...

-* Receives multiple input features and returns a single output
+* **Input features**: Receives multiple input features and returns a single output
-* Has adjustable weights which scale the impact of individual inputs
+* **Weights connecting features**: Has adjustable weights which scale the impact of individual inputs
-* Has a nonlinear activation function which takes as input, the weighted sum of inputs.
+* **Nonlinear activation function**: Has a nonlinear activation function which takes as input, the weighted sum of inputs.
 If the sum is above some threshold, the neuron “fires” a signal (outputs 0 or 1)

 With these properties, the perceptron can be "trained" to learn a linear separation between two classes (0 or 1, the output of the model).